boocockp/photo-jigsaw/stuff/To Do.md

 - ✅ Make picture and surroundings right size so no scrolling
 - ✅ Instructions
-- Show picture in clear for 5 seconds before starting timer
+- ✅ Show picture in clear at at start of each picture
-- OR View Picture at any time
+- ✅ View Picture at any time
+- Multiple pictures

 Left: 'calc(' + ($itemId % Width) * 20 + '% + ' + ($itemId % Width)* 3 + 'px)'